Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Introduction

 In order to tackle the aforementioned limitations, we introduce deep neural networks, which are trained in an end-to-end trainable manner and capture both the inter- and intra-modal interactions.
-First, we convert the audio files into log-Mel spectrograms, their delta, and delta-delta.
+First, we convert the audio files into images consisting of three channels, namely log-Mel spectrograms, their delta, and delta-delta.
 Next, each transcript and image are passed through BERT \cite{devlin-etal-2019-bert} and DeiT \cite{pmlr-v139-touvron21a} models respectively.
-In order to ensure that the sequence length of the vectors obtained by BERT and DeiT is the same, we exploit Optimal Transport Kernel (OTK) Embedding.
+In order to ensure that the sequence length of the vectors obtained by BERT and DeiT is the same, we exploit an Optimal Transport Kernel (OTK) Embedding.
 We pass the textual representation through an enhanced self-attention layer with contextual information.
 We exploit three main methods for the contextualization, including the global context, deep context, and deep-global context \cite{CHEN2022108980,Yang_Li_Wong_Chao_Wang_Tu_2019}.
 Next, we pass the image representation through a self-attention mechanism with a novel gating model proposed by \cite{yu2019multimodal} to model the intra-modal interactions.
 Motivated by the study of \cite{Pramanick_2022_WACV}, we use optimal transport based domain adaptation \cite{villani2008optimal} methods for capturing the inter-modal interactions.
-Then, we propose two attention-based methods for fusing the self and cross-attended features.
+Then, we propose two attention-based methods for fusing the self and cross-attention features.
 Finally, for preventing models becoming too overconfident, we use label smoothing.
 We use metrics for assessing both the performance and the calibration of our model.
+We verify the effectiveness and robustness of our approaches by conducting experiments on two publicly available datasets, namely ADReSS and ADReSSo Challenge datasets, and using both manual and automatically generated transcripts.
 We show that our introduced approaches obtain multiple advantages over the state-of-the-art approaches.